-Triodos Bank UK funds community energy including projects such as Morvern Community Development Company hydro-power scheme on the Barr River in Scotland and the Heart of England Community Energy largest community-owned solar farm in the United Kingdom.
-Triodos Bank has also financed solar panels and LED lighting at some of the key sites for the charity RSPB, supporting their aim of being energy self-sufficient.
+Triodos Bank UK funds community energy including projects such as Morvern Community Development Company hydro-power scheme on the Barr River in Scotland and Ray Valley Solar, which will be the UK’s largest community-owned solar park.

-In The Netherlands, Triodos Bank is actively financing onshore and offshore wind energy, collective large-scale solar energy projects, energy from residual flows and energy-saving projects, like Slim Opgewekt.
-The latter improves the sustainability of schools, both by installing LED and solar panels and by teaching children more about energy; for example, through self-developed sustainable games.
-Another example of an innovative clean energy project we finance in The Netherlands is Hygro (Waterstofmolen Wieringermeer).
+In The Netherlands, Triodos Bank is actively financing onshore and offshore wind energy, collective large-scale solar energy projects, energy from residual flows and energy-saving projects.
+An example of an innovative clean energy project we finance in The Netherlands is Hygro (Waterstofmolen Wieringermeer).
 Hygro is enabling hydrogen from wind.
 Uniquely, this produces hydrogen directly within the wind turbine, which has far-reaching positive effects.
 In the Netherlands, we finance several solar power stations from Groendus, including a new large carport solar park in Bloemendaal.
 In collaboration we contribute to solutions for the imbalance in the electricity grid.
 Groendus from technical development, Triodos Bank from financing.

 Triodos Bank has developed a detailed programme to reduce the environmental impact of its own activities; its operations meet the highest environmental standards and it uses 100% renewable energy in its buildings.